dataesr/bso-publications/doc/bso.md

 the word "France" is present.
 We use an automatic detection algorithm, based on Elasticsearch, described in [@lhote_using_2021], to infer the countries from the affiliations field.

  - **only the publications with a Crossref DOI** are considered.
-Duplicates have to be avoided, in order not to count twice (or more) a publication and thus add a bias to the statistics tha are produced.
-It is then key to use a Persistent
+Duplicates have to be avoided, in order not to count twice (or more) a publication and thus add a bias to the statistics that are produced.
+It is then crucial to use a Persistent
 Identifier.
 Also, we choose to use Unpaywall data for Open Access (OA) discovery.
 This service produces open data and offers the possibility to snapshot the whole database, which is an asset to analyse the OA dynamics.
 For now, Unpaywall focuses only on Crossref DOI, which leads us to adopt the same perimeter.
 We are aware that this is a bias against some disciplines, most notably Humanities and Social Sciences.

-All genres of publications are considered (journal articles, proceedings, books ...) as long as the publication is associated to a Crossref DOI.
+All types of publications are considered (journal articles, proceedings, books ...) as long as the publication is associated to a Crossref DOI.
 Many types are being coded in the metadata, but for the sake of clarity, we group them in categories, namely journal articles, proceedings, preprints, book chapters, books, the rest being grouped in a category 'Others'.
 It is important to note that the 'preprint' type does not appear as such directly in the available metadata (it is generally